 How This Card Helps You Earn the Southwest Companion Pass

-Once you have your 70,000+ points, you can then easily earn the remainder of your Companion Pass points by applying for any of the Southwest personal cards and earning their current bonuses (now 40,000 points) OR by applying for the Southwest Business Premier card (now 60,000 points), as you can currently hold BOTH business cards:
+Once you have your 70,000+ points, you can then easily earn the remainder of your Companion Pass points by applying for any of the Southwest personal cards and earning their current bonuses (now 75,000 points, the HIGHEST EVER offer for a Southwest personal card!)
+OR by applying for the Southwest Business Premier card (now 60,000 points), as you can currently hold BOTH business cards:

 You can alternately earn the remaining points without another card through:

 - Additional spending on any Southwest card (including this one)

 - Rapid Rewards Shopping (see the best deals I post here every week)

 - SouthwestHotels.com (find hotels that earn 10,000 points per night; points are generally highest a couple days before check-in)

 Can I Be Approved for a Business Card?